Dairy farmers milk fewer cows and dump excess, stay-at-home order hurting business

 "We currently have about 430 cows milking," Mitchell said.
 "The industry as a whole has seen some major disruptions in the way dairy products are being purchased."

-Prarie Farms, which works with more than 800 local farms in the midwest said that the stay-at-home orders have led to a spike in dairy sales at grocery stores., but those numbers change weekly.
+Prairie Farms, which works with more than 800 local farms in the Midwest, said that the stay-at-home orders have led to a spike in dairy sales at grocery stores, but those numbers change weekly.

 "Peak of production is there, but the peak of sales is not," said Matt Kilgus.